Cokode/dynamic-react-project/README.md

 >>

-I built a Dynamic project management board that lets you move, drag, and drop tasks from one late to another using the HTML5 Drag and drop API.
+I built a Dynamic project management board that lets you `move`, `drag`, and drop tasks from one late to another using the HTML5 `Drag and Drop` API.

 > The data flow of this application is handled using local state and life cycles and determines which tasks ae displayed in the different lanes.

-This applicatin also uses the the advance React pattern of custom hooks.
+This applicatin also uses the the advance React pattern of `Custom Hooks`.
 With Custom Hooks, you can reuse state logic in fuction components across your applications.